THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 human spirit, the breath of life (Num.
 27:16; Job 27:3; 33:4; 34:14-15; Isaiah 42:5).

-The soul is of the spirit realm and by nature is already immortal and everlasting,
+The soul exists in the spirit realm and by nature was created for everlasting life,

-(this is further explained in our writing, “The nature and origin of human souls”).
+(This is further explained in our essay—“The nature and origin of human souls.”)

 Unending life for the body is an idea first presented in Genesis 3:22,